Secondary

 What is the cost?

-The Secondary MAT Maths Leaders project is fully funded by the Maths Hubs Programme so is free to participating schools.
+The Securing Foundations at Year 7 project is fully funded by the Maths Hubs Programme so is free to participating schools.

 How to Apply

-Please fill in the Google application form Secondary MAT Maths Leaders Community
+Please fill in the Google application form – Securing Foundations at Year 7 Application

 This project is designed to support non-specialist teachers teaching maths in a secondary school in developing specialist knowledge for teaching mathematics, thus enabling them to understand, teach and support students in maths in the classroom.